dareenkhanash/ArchaeologicalSites/README.md

+## Image Classification for Archaeological Sites using Pre-trained Models

-### Complete Technical Documentation
+### Overview
+Archaeological research often involves the analysis of images to identify and classify various archaeological sites.
+In this project, we aim to develop a deep learning model for automated image classification of archaeological sites.
+The utilization of pre-trained models will play a crucial role in achieving accurate and efficient results.
 ---

-#### Overview
-This Jupyter notebook is a comprehensive guide to applying various pre-trained models in deep learning for image processing.
-It includes initial setup, data preprocessing, model customization, training, and evaluation, with a focus on image classification tasks using deep neural networks.
+### Objectives
+   - Develop a deep learning model for image classification
+   - Evaluate multiple pre-trained models: InceptionV3, Efficientnet, ResNet, VGGNet
+   - Compare and analyze the performance of each model
+   - Provide a user-friendly demo using Gradio or streamlit
 ---

-#### Dependencies and Setup
+### Dependencies and Setup
 - **Python Libraries:** Extensive use of libraries such as NumPy, Pandas, TensorFlow Keras, Scikit-learn, and PIL for data manipulation, model building, and image processing.
 - **Pre-trained Models:** Use of models like InceptionV3, EfficientNetB0, ResNet50, and VGG16 from TensorFlow Keras.
 - **Data Handling:** Methods for loading, processing, and augmenting image data for neural network training.
+---

+#### Data Collection
+    - Utilized the TripAdvisor website as the primary source for gathering image data.
+    - Focused on six distinct archaeological sites: Umm Qais, Jerash, Petra, Ajloun Castle, Wadi Rum, and the Roman Amphitheater.
+    - Systematically collected approximately 500 to 800 images for each archaeological site class.

 ---
 #### Preprocessing Steps
 1. **Image Loading and Conversion:** Detailed methods for loading images and converting them into a suitable format for neural network input.
 2. **Data Augmentation:** Application of various techniques to enhance the dataset and prevent overfitting.